ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 ## Step 4.
-Update the Sysdig agent that is running in the server
+Update the Sysdig agent to collect IPMI metrics
 {: #ipmi_step4}

-Choose one of the following Sysdig agents:

-### Kubernetes Sysdig agent
-{: #ipmi_step4-1}

 Run the following command to edit the configmap and add information about the IPMI targets that you want to monitor: